-There’s a phenomenon known as social displacement, which is when time spent on social media sites eats away at face-to-face interactions.
+There’s a phenomenon known as social displacement, when time spent on social media sites eats away at face-to-face interactions.
 Fears of social displacement have existed for centuries, beginning with the emergence of telephones.
-No matter what the latest technology is, there’s always going to be a fear that technology is going to impact the relationships with our loved ones.
+No matter the latest technology, there’s always going to be a fear that technology will impact our relationships with loved ones.
 But is the idea of social media reducing face-to-face interactions necessarily a bad thing?

-Zoom allowed overseas families to connect when they couldn’t travel; E-commerce platforms encouraged many young entrepreneurs to follow their dreams and to start a business; And social media provided a path for businesses to support their customers.
+Zoom allowed overseas families to connect when they couldn’t travel; E-commerce platforms encouraged many young entrepreneurs to follow their dreams and start a LLC business.
+Social media provided a path for businesses to support their customers.

 In particular, the relationship dynamic that stood out the most to us was between the customer and the brand through proactive social media customer service.
 Let’s explore.